 If you are a customer service representative who wants to be best on your job, you should endeavor to have the above qualities and skills to be able to work with most customers that come your way daily and keep them satisfied.

 The above qualities are also useful to employers who need good customer service representatives to hire.

 They can be used as a reference in assessing applicants for the customer service rep job.

-Did you find the above customer service rep skills and qualities useful, or do you have additional qualities you think will make a great CSR?
+Did you find the above customer service rep skills and qualities useful?
+And do you have additional skills you think will make a great CSR?
 Please leave a comment in the box below.

 Job Assessment Tests: How to Top Your Competition

 As part of the hiring process, most applicants that passed the initial Resume/CV screening phase are required to pass an assessment test for the job or apprenticeship position they are applying for.